 What is the plantar fascia?

-The plantar fascia is a thin, fibrous band of connective tissue that connects the heel to the base of the toes.
+The plantar fascia is a thin fibrous band of connective tissue that connects the heel to the base of the toes.

-What is the difference between fasciitis and fasciosis?
+What’s the difference between fasciitis and fasciopathy?

 Why does plantar fasciitis occur?